pydata/xarray/doc/indexing.rst

 Whether array indexing returns a view or a copy of the underlying data depends on the nature of the labels.
-For positional (integer) indexing, xray follows the same rules as NumPy:
+For positional (integer) indexing, xarray follows the same rules as NumPy:

 * Positional indexing with only integers and slices returns a view.
 * Positional indexing with arrays or lists returns a copy.